llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 ## LLVM Expression Evaluation Context

-An LLVM expression is evaluated in a context that includes the same context elements as described in [DWARF Expression Evaluation Context][21] with the following exceptions.
+An LLVM expression is evaluated in a context that includes the same context elements as described in [DWARF Expression Evaluation Context][22] with the following exceptions.
 The _current result kind_ is not applicable as all LLVM expressions are location descriptions.
 The _current object_ and _initial stack_ are not applicable as LLVM expressions have no implicit inputs.

-## Location Descriptions of LLVM Entities
+## Location Descriptions Of LLVM Entities

 The notion of location storage is extended to include the abstract LLVM entities of _values_, _global variables_, _stack slots_, _virtual registers_, and